 Social engineering scams can take many forms, but a few common ones include:

-- vishing or voicemail phishing – a fraudster calls you on the phone and tries to trick you into revealing sensitive information like your password or threatens you about phony debts that you owe,
+- vishing or voicemail phishing – a fraudster calls you on the phone and tries to trick you into revealing sensitive information like your password, threatens you about phony debts that you owe, or attempts to trick you into paying a fee or debt with gift cards.

 - email hacking – a criminal hacks into your email account and sends emails to your friends and family to trick them into clicking on links or sending money for bogus emergencies.
 When targeted at businesses, as in Business Email Compromise fraud, email hacking is just one of the tactics cyber criminals use to attempt to trick unsuspecting employees and executives.